It's been 25 years since the L.A. riots. The city remains shaken.

 LOS ANGELES — Najee Ali watched the first flares of unrest in South Central Los Angeles from home, heeding his better instincts to stay out of trouble after four police officers were cleared in the beating of Rodney King.

-He changed his mind when a group of black men pound a white trucker unconscious live on TV.
+He changed his mind when a group of black men pounded a white trucker unconscious live on TV.

 He saw rage and sadness in neighbors' faces, gang members pooled in the streets, women banging pots and pans, and cops looking frightened.